-Every day we face issues with performance and it is not always clear what leads to bad results in the first place.
-In this post, I decided to put together possible steps on how to detect performance problems.
+Every day we face issues with performance, and it is not always clear what leads to bad results in the first place.
+In this post, I decided to put together possible steps to detect performance problems.

 First of all, we need to detect possible causes of low performance.
 Usually, they are: